Barderus/SURE_Program/progress/week 1/fred_api.md

 ## 4. International Trade & Balance of Payments
 - Real Exports of Goods and Services for Canada: `NXRSAXDCCAQ`
-- Nominal Exports of Goods for Canada: `NXGSAXDCCAQ`
 - International Trade: Imports: Value (Goods): Total for Canada: `XTIMVA01CAQ188S`
 - Imports of Goods and Services in Canada: `CANIMPORTQDSNAQ`
 - Balance of Payments for Canada: `CANBCAGDPBP6`